 There are many different insurance companies in Denmark.
-Some are open to all clients whereas others will only accept clients from certain sectors of employment.
 Prices vary from company to company so you should study the market carefully to compare prices.

 In Denmark you are required to have an insurance in the following cases: